Frequently Asked Questions

 Letters of reference are completed using a web-based form.
-Instructions will be provided to the referee by email once the application fee has been paid.
+Instructions will be provided to the referee by email.
 If your reference is unable to use the online form and will be mailing a letter the letter should include a) a description of how they know you, b) how long they have known you and c) descriptive comments that will assist in providing a complete picture of your abilities and potential as a graduate student, focusing on research experience, capabilities and/or potential.

 My reference did not receive an email from the university with instructions on completing their letter online.
 What should I do?